WCSCourses/ViralBioinfAsia2024/Modules/Introduction_to_Linux/Introduction_to_Linux.md

 1. Open a new terminal and navigate into Exercises directory.
 2. Extract first 100 lines of the fasta sequence from the file “NC_048217.1_cds_YP_009824978.1_1.fa” and save the output into a new file “output.fa”
-3. How many fasta files are there in the directory?
+3. How many fasta files are there in the “Exercises” directory?
-4. Extract all header lines from the file "Betacoronaviruses.fa".
+4. Extract all fasta header lines from the file “Betacoronaviruses.fa”.
-5. How many sequences are there in the file "Betacoronaviruses.fa"?
+5. How many fasta sequences are present in the file “Betacoronaviruses.fa”?
-6. Copy the file "outbreak.csv" file from the "Linux_data" directory into "Exercises" directory.
+6. Copy the file “outbreak.csv” file from the “Linux_data” directory into “Exercises” directory.
-7. Get the list of countries that had at least two outbreaks in 2024.
+7. From the file “outbreak.csv”, get the list of countries that had at least two outbreaks in 2024.
-8. Find the 99th line of the file "NC_039207.1_cds_YP_009513009.1_2.fa" using only the 'tail' and 'head' command.
+8. Find the 99th line of the file “NC_039207.1_cds_YP_009513009.1_2.fa” using only the ‘tail’ and ‘head’ command.
-9. In the file "NC_039207.1_cds_YP_009513008.1_1.fa", count the number of lines containing the sub-sequence "GGGG".
+9. In the file “NC_039207.1_cds_YP_009513008.1_1.fa”, count the number of lines containing the sub-sequence “GGGG”.
 10. How do you stop a process with pid 5678?
 11. Re-execute your previous command using a keyboard shortcut.
 12. Create a new directory named ‘Trial’ and move all files whose names begin with ‘NC_009021.1_cds_YP’ into the ‘Trial’ directory.
 13. Which is the command used to remove or delete a file without a confirmation prompt?
 14. __________ command is used to count the total number of lines, words and character in a file.
 15. From the headers of all the fasta files (except the Betacoronaviruses.fa) present in the Exercises directory, extract fields 2 to 7 using the space delimiter.
-16. Extract first 10 lines of "outbreak.csv", sort them and save as "outbreak_1.csv".
-Extract first 20 lines of outbreak.csv, sort them and save as "outbreak_2.csv".
+16. Extract first 10 lines of “outbreak.csv”, sort them and save as “outbreak_1.csv”.
+Extract first 20 lines of outbreak.csv, sort them and save as “outbreak_2.csv”.
-17. Extract common lines between the files "outbreak_1.csv" and "outbreak_2.csv" (use “comm” command, type "man comm" to get information) and save the output into a file named "output_1".
+17. Extract common lines between the files “outbreak_1.csv” and “outbreak_2.csv” (use “comm” command, type “man comm” to get information) and save the output into a file named “output_1”.
 18. Which command would you use to find the word “pattern” from the file, “filename.txt”?
 Using that command, extract the “BioProject” information from the file SARS-CoV-2.gb.
-19. Use the file SARS-CoV-2.gb to extract protein identifiers ("protein_id").
-Remove the pattern "protein_id" from the output.
+19. Use the file SARS-CoV-2.gb to extract protein identifiers (“protein_id”).
+Remove the pattern “protein_id” from the output.
-20. Which option with the command "rm" is required to remove a directory?
+20. Which option with the command “rm” is required to remove a directory?